kosigz-lyft/kosigz-lyft/README.md

 - 🌎 I'm originally from Bulgaria, but I grew up in Silicon Valley, went to university in Boston, and studied abroad in Beijing and London.
 - 👀 I’m interested in building technology and shaping companies.
 - 🌱 I’m currently learning how to build state-of-the-art machine learning infrastructure at Lyft.
-- 🧠 My passione within software engineering is for building systems and teams that promote both building novel, lasting technology and learning and personal growth.
+- 🧠 I'm passionate about working at the forefront of technology — and being a part of teams which promote innovation and personal growth.
 - ☀️ outside work, I enjoy being active (as a hobbyist), meeting interesting people, and travel.
 - 📫 Reach me by email at kosigz@lyft.com.